FirmaChain/firmachain/docs/validator-guide/join-the-colosseum-testnet/cosmovisor-example.md

 #### 3. Copy and Paste the Binary File to the Cosmovisor Upgrade Folder Directory

 ```
-cp .firmachaind $DAEMON_HOME/cosmovisor/upgrades/v0.3.2/bin
+cp firmachaind $DAEMON_HOME/cosmovisor/upgrades/v0.3.2/bin
 ```

 ## Post-Upgrade

-Cosmovisor should be up and running using the upgraded file in v0.3.2/bin folder.
+**`cosmovisor`** should be up and running using the upgraded file in v0.3.2/bin folder.
 Please use the command provided below to check the upgraded binary version.

 ```
 cosmovisor version